Why choose Italy?

 Assistantships are available in the following regions of Italy:

-If you wish to express an area preference, you have to choose one from Group A, one from Group B, and one from any of the three groups.
+If you wish to express an area preference, you must choose one region from Group A, one from Group B and one from any of the three groups.
 We recommend you research possible destinations thoroughly before applying.

-The number and location of posts available varies each year, and we cannot guarantee that there will be posts in each of the regions above.
-Please therefore be as flexible as possible regarding your preferences.
+The number and location of posts available vary each year, and we cannot guarantee that there will be posts in each of the regions above.
+Applicants must therefore be flexible and willing to accept a placement in regions they have not listed.

-Emilia Romagna, Lazio, Lombardia and Toscana are the most popular first-choice regions, so competition for these locations is particularly tough.
+Emilia Romagna, Lazio, Lombardia and Toscana are the most popular first-choice regions, so competition for these locations is high.

-Posts in the Bolzano region can be located in either Alto Adige or Trentino.
-Placements in Alto Adige are most suited to applicants studying both Italian and German.
-They will be given priority over other candidates for these posts.
-Please indicate in the section 'Reasons for your preference' whether you are applying for a post in Trentino or Alto Adige.
+Posts in the Trentino-Alto-Adige region can be located in either the province of Alto Adige (a predominantly German-speaking region), or the province of Trentino (a predominantly Italian-speaking region).
+We usually have ten posts in this region.
+These are spread across German-speaking, Italian-speaking and Ladin-speaking towns.
+Candidates studying for a joint degree in German and Italian will be given priority over other candidates for these posts.
+Please clearly indicate in the section 'Reasons for your preference' whether you are applying for a post in Trentino or Alto Adige.

 How much will I be paid?

 You will earn around €850 net per month.
-Some schools offer free meals and accommodation.
+Some schools may offer meals and accommodation, with salaries adjusted accordingly.

 Will there be an induction course?